 Where lamps combining the functions of front direction-indicator lamps (categories 1, 1a, 1b) and side direction-indicator lamps (categories 5 or 6) are fitted, two additional side direction- indicator lamps (categories 5 or 6) may be fitted to meet the visibility requirements of paragraph 6.5.5.

-B: two rear direction-indicator lamps (Categories 2a or 2b)
+B: two rear direction-indicator lamps (category 2a or 2b)

-Two optional lamps (category 2a or 2b) on all vehicles in categories O2, O3 and O4.
+Two optional lamps (category 2a or 2b) on all vehicles of categories O2, O3 and O4.

-A maximum of three optional category 5 or one optional category 6 device per side on vehicles of type O2, exceeding 9 m in length.
+A maximum of three optional category 5 or one optional category 6 device per side on vehicles of category O2, exceeding 9 m in length.

 Where an AFS is fitted, the distance to be considered for the choice of the category is the distance between the front direction-indicator lamp and the closest lighting unit in its closest position contributing to or performing a passing-beam mode.